 A few of us out here in marketing land understand that we are in the beginnings of a hyperlinked society.
 This is changing the ways our brains think; in particular this is changing the way we make decisions.

-I had this epiphany while I was exploring this link that a friend just so happened to send me.
+I had this epiphany while I was

 Upon clicking I was prompted with visuals of car parts and asked to identify them.
 I had no idea what I was getting into but I kept clicking through because I knew the answers would eventually present itself.
 Identifying car parts is not something that I would normally take time out of my day to do but it just so happens that I am purchasing a new car this week so I kept playing along.

 After failing at the first several prompts I was then asked to place in order the steps to changing oil to changing a flat tire.
 Which, I don’t know off the top of my head but looking at my options can easily be figured out by paying attention to the basics of the English language.
 I felt a sense of pride and generally bad ass-ness that I got both those correct on the first try.
 Who needs Triple A now?
 Not I.

 After I was completed and awarded my score in car knowledge I got curious.
 Who would make this?
 What is the point?